METALXRAY/METALXRAY/README.md

   <h3> I'm 19 years old learning Full Stack Web Developer from India.</h3>
 </p>

- - 🥀 Learning Swift & Objective_C
+ - 🥀 Learning Data Analytics & Machine learning

  - <i>with Javascript, Typescript, React and 69 others.</i>

- - 🔭 SpaceX FanBoi, die for space😼
+ - 🔭 Gaming for life, second to none😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shotting stars too.
+ - 🛸 Love technology and innovation, unending curiousity for latest tech

  - I do fullstack and much of every thing :heart: